Sedillo and Associates, L.L.C.

 We love referrals!

-Any client that refers another will receive a $25 discount on their current tax return.
+Any client that refers another will receive a $25 discount on their next year's tax return.

 To read about current Tax Topics in the news, check this page: